my-tien/brainpuzzler/tutorial.md

     Tip: There is still one more missing piece around z = 2650.

 9\.
-When satisfied with this reconstruction, press the [N] key for “next”.
+When satisfied with this reconstruction, press the [N] key for "next".
 This will transport you to the next to-do item.

 </div>
 </div>